-The proposed site of Capstone at the Oaks is the current Throne of Grace Church ministry located at 2401 6th St., Lake Charles, LA 70601, which is not located within a FEMA-designated SFHA or regulatory floodway.
-Preferred sites considered for the development of the non-profit disaster recovery center and separate workforce development center will be outside of SFHAs and regulatory floodways.
+The proposed site of Capstone at the Oaks is the current Throne of Grace Church ministry located at 2401 6th St., Lake Charles, LA 70601.
+It and the Fitzenreiter Street riverfront site are not located within a FEMA-designated SFHA or regulatory floodway.
+Preferred sites considered for the development of the non-profit disaster recovery center and separate incubator will be outside of SFHAs and regulatory floodways.